stockphrase/no-silo/content/resources/open-handbook/chapter-10.md

 perfectly reasonable; however, make sure that quotation marks are used and citations are given:

-> When the <mark>academic territories were parceled out in the early 1900s</mark>, the disciplines <mark>diverged</mark>.
-This made the differences that human beings had with regard to literacy <mark>assume an undeserved significance</mark>.
-By <mark>overdrawing this disciplinary boundary</mark>, historians began to believe that the subjects they studied were <mark>less inclined to put myth over reality</mark> and more likely <mark>to measure their beliefs</mark> through the excellent standards of <mark>accuracy and practicality</mark> (Limerick 35).
+> When the <span class="highlight">academic territories were parceled out in the early 1900s</span>, the disciplines <span class="highlight">diverged</span>.
+This made the differences that human beings had with regard to literacy <span class="highlight">assume an undeserved significance</span>.
+By <span class="highlight">overdrawing this disciplinary boundary</span>, historians began to believe that the subjects they studied were <span class="highlight">less inclined to put myth over reality</span> and more likely <span class="highlight">to measure their beliefs</span> through the excellent standards of <span class="highlight">accuracy and practicality</span> (Limerick 35).

 - While this student does acknowledge the source she is borrowing from, she fails to enclose words and phrases that come directly from the text.